Ambassador Grant Criteria for Selection

-NEAIR Conference presentation: Outline of a paper, poster or workshare on the experience to be presented at the annual NEAIR conference following the Ambassador’s conference.
+NEAIR Conference presentation: Outline of a session on the experience to be presented at the annual NEAIR conference following the Ambassador’s conference.

 Variety: Funding is not likely to be provided for an NEAIR member to attend a conference that was attended by a funded NEAIR member the previous year.
 See Past Recipients for a listing of prior conferences.

 Common interests: Conferences whose content corresponds to the research interests of the proposer and the membership at large will have preference.